 "All of the reasons for owning the euro over the past year are steadily being taken away.
 That doesn't mean euro-dollar is going to shift straight away but it does look increasingly likely that a move is in the pipeline."

 The euro fell half a cent against the dollar on Thursday - a very ordinary daily move.
-It was flat at $1.3605 by midday in Europe on Friday.
+It was flat at $1.3607 in early European trade on Friday.

-The yen was poised to end the week almost 1 percent higher against the dollar, having jumped to a five-month peak against the euro overnight on the sell-off in global equities.
+The yen was poised to end the week higher on Friday, having jumped to a five-month peak against the euro overnight on the sell-off in global equities.

 The euro last traded at 137.79 yen, having fallen as far as 137.50, its lowest since early February.

 The dollar was at 101.35 yen after touching a seven-week low of 101.06.
 The Aussie fetched 95.09 yen , following a dip to a five-week low of 94.66.

 "Treasury yields and U.S. and Japanese monetary policies remain drivers of the yen," said Masashi Murata, senior currency strategist at Brown Brothers Harriman in Tokyo.